 At Meldreth Primary School we consider educational visits to be both valuable and an important aspect of the curriculum.
-Each year the children in Year 6 spend a week on a residential visit to Scarborough.
-Children in Year 4 spend three days on a residential visit to Grafham Water Outward Bound Centre.
+Each year the children in Years 4 and 6 will spend time on a residential visit.
 We believe these visits are a very valuable aspect of the children's broader education and we always try to keep costs to a minimum and will support families, wherever possible, to ensure every child who wants to go, can.